A low salt diet can kill you!

 HYPE ABOUT SALT AND HIGH BLOOD PRESSURE By Gabe Mirkin, M.D.

 If you have high blood pressure, go on a low-fat, high-fiber diet, lose weight if overweight and take medication if necessary.
 There is no good evidence that salt restriction helps lower high blood pressure.
-A recent report from the Leicester Royal Infirmary in England reviews controlled scientific studies done throughout the world and found that salt restriction trials show extremely small drop of 1 mm of mercury for both systolic and diastolic blood pressures (1a).
+A recent report from the Leicester Royal Infirmary in England reviews controlled scientific studies done throughout the world and found that salt restriction trials show an extremely small drop of 1 mm of mercury for both systolic and diastolic blood pressures (1a).

 Most of these studies are done under conditions so severe that they are impractical.
 Furthermore, many doctors glibly prescribe a low salt diet to treat high blood pressure.
 Even with intense counseling and instruction, fewer than 20 percent are able to do it (1b).